Croquet England Logo

 8.2 Each voter must indicate his or her first preference, by following the instructions in an electronic voting application or with the figure 1 on a ballot paper.

 8.3 The order of a voter's preference for some or all of the other candidates may also be indicated.
 In an electronic voting application, the instructions should be followed.
-On a ballot paper, distinct figures, ranging from 2 up to the number of candidates for which an order of
+On a ballot paper, distinct figures, ranging from 2 up to the number of candidates for which an order of preference is to be indicated, should be placed against the names of those candidates; lower figures indicate higher preferences.

 9. Valid and Invalid Votes